sotw/hmDictUtils/README.md

 ##### How to use
-In network reachable environment: edict <word> : for consulting English dictionary. jdict <word> : for consulting Japanese dictionary.
+In network reachable environment: edict "word" : for consulting English dictionary.
+>This is for Taiwanese or HK ppl jdict "word" : for consulting Japanese dictionary.

 ##### Spark
 1. Need to accept space in **edict**